tyler-dodge/org-runbook/README.md

 ### Commands

-* [org-runbook-commands](#org-runbook-commands) <a name="org-runbook-commands"></a> Return the runbook commands corresponding to the current buffer.
+* [org-runbook-targets](#org-runbook-targets) <a name="org-runbook-targets"></a> Return the runbook commands corresponding to the current buffer.
 Intended to provide completions for completing-read functions

 * [org-runbook-execute-command-action](#org-runbook-execute-command-action) <a name="org-runbook-execute-command-action"></a> Execute the command.
-Expects the command to be one of the elements of (org-runbook-commands)
+Expects the command to be one of the elements of (org-runbook-targets)

 * [org-runbook-view-command-action](#org-runbook-view-command-action) <a name="org-runbook-view-command-action"></a>  View the command.
-Expects the command to be one of the elements of (org-runbook-commands)
+Expects the command to be one of the elements of (org-runbook-targets)

 * [org-runbook-goto-command-action](#org-runbook-goto-command-action) <a name="org-runbook-goto-command-action"></a>  Switch to the file where the command is defined.
-Expects the command to be one of the elements of (org-runbook-commands)
+Expects the command to be one of the elements of (org-runbook-targets)

 ### Org Files
 * [org-runbook-switch-to-projectile-file](#org-runbook-switch-to-projectile-file) <a name="org-runbook-switch-to-projectile-file"></a> Switch current buffer to the file corresponding to the current buffer's projectile mode.